-The third "control" is set via the user interface by choosing the algorithm used to evaluate the smoothness criteria of the resulting noise grid.
-There are two criteria: LinearINMLegacy and SecondOrderLaplacian.
-The first choice applies the same criteria for smoothness that was implemented in the INM recursive grid function (a first order difference between the evaluated noise and a linear interpolation of the noise).
-The latter choice applies a second order difference criterion to the comparison between the evaluated noise and a quadratic interpolation of the noise and is more effective at refining the grid resolution, where the contour would change significantly.
-The user can make a choice between these two algorithms using the pick list
+The third control is set in the Study tab, Preferences, Dynamic Grid by choosing the algorithm used to evaluate the smoothness criteria of the resulting noise grid.
+There are two options: Linear INM Legacy and Second Order Laplacian.

+- Linear INM Legacy: applies the same criteria for smoothness that was implemented in the INM recursive grid function (a first order difference between the evaluated noise and a linear interpolation of the noise). - Second Order Laplacian: applies a second order difference criterion to the comparison between the evaluated noise and a quadratic interpolation of the noise and is more effective at refining the grid resolution, where the contour would change significantly.